There was an interesting discussion over on Craftster the other day.

 - At any one time, there may be no one watching the table/booth; as everyone is conducting transactions.

-Both techniques are successfully done every day.
-I’ve had better luck with technique 1.
+Both techniques for handling money when sharing a craft show table or booth are successfully done every day.
+I’ve had better luck with technique 1 whenever I’ve shared table space at a flea market.
 One of the artisans in the original discussion mentioned having a husband of one of the participants being the cashier.
 This seemed the best of both worlds.
 The husband in question didn’t know who had made what – so it was in his best interest to keep accurate records.
-It also allowed all of the artisans to be available to make the sales and promote the items to the shoppers.
+It also allowed all of the artisans to be available to make the sales and promote their items to shoppers.

-You might come up with yet another way.
-The important thing is that everyone agrees to it and you work out as many kinks as possible before the day of the show.
+You might come up with yet another way of handling the money when sharing a craft show table or booth.
+The important thing is that everyone agrees and you work out as many kinks as possible before the day of the show.
 There’s nothing that will kill sales faster than a group of people behind the tables fighting over money.

 Share the Expense, Increase the Profits

-Sharing table/booth space will significantly decrease each crafter’s expenses.
+Sharing a craft show table or booth will significantly decrease each crafter’s expenses.
 By having a table/booth that has different things, you will be likely to bring in more shoppers and have fuller, more interesting tables.
 And by cross-promoting, everyone should see increased sales.

-Seems like the perfect solution for artisans and crafters just beginning to sell at shows, those with smaller inventories, and makes a more expensive show more affordable.
+Seems like the perfect solution for artisans and crafters just beginning to sell at shows, those with smaller inventories, and a way to attend a more pricy show.